-1.1 This Appendix of the Environmental Statement (ES) presents the results of the otter and water vole survey undertaken for the Proposed Development.
-The terms of reference used in this report are consistent with those defined within the main chapters of the ES (Volume I).
+1.1 This Appendix of the Preliminary Environmental Information (PEI) Report presents the results of the otter and water vole survey undertaken in 2018 to inform the ecological impact assessment (EcIA) for the Consented Development, and is also relevant and valid to inform the EcIA of the Proposed Development.
+The terms of reference used in this report are consistent with those defined within the main chapters of the PEI Report (Volume I).